tensorflow/tfjs-website/source/tutorials/model-save-load.md

 The command above will generate a `model.json` file and a `weights.bin` file in the `/tmp/my-model-1` directory.
-These two files have the same format as the files described in the File Downloads ando HTTP Request sections above.
+These two files have the same format as the files described in the File Downloads and HTTP Request sections above.
-After the model is saved, you can load it back into a Node.js program running TensorFlow.js or serve it for the browser version of TensorFlow.js.
+After the model is saved, it can be loaded back into a Node.js program running TensorFlow.js or served for the browser version of TensorFlow.js.
 To achieve the former, you call `tf.loadModel()` with the path to the `model.json` file: